 Fullbrook is proud of the work it does in promoting British values, this document gives an outline of some, but by no means all of the ways in which the school promotes these values.
-Should you feel that there is more we could do in this area of our work please do not hesitate to write to the Principal sharing any ideas to improve the way Fullbrook promotes British Values.
+Should you feel that there is more we could do in this area of our work please do not hesitate to write to the Principal sharing any concerns.
+Similarly, you are urged to make contact in this way if you have reason to believe anyone working at the school is undermining these principles.